 - While the convenience and opportunity to save a few dollars might be enticing, the complexities involved with choosing the right bathroom products are not going to be resolved by an online store.

-With our website’s new ‘Add to proposal’ feature, you can browse a comprehensive range of our products online, and request a proposal for the items you are interested in.
+With our website’s new ‘Add to proposal’ feature, you can browse our comprehensive range of products online, and request a proposal for the items you are interested in.